Imranharun/2300968-11-Imr-Sentiment_Analytics-Platinum/README.md

 # Model Descriptions

-These models are the ones being used in each services that has **Sentiment Analytics** process, you can see the overall accuracy/effectiveness in each models based on the visualization below.
+To get the Sentiment Analytics running, we need AI Model behind its action.
+Thus these models are the ones who perform Sentiment Analytics in the process of each function/features we have talked about in the Tutorial section above.

+As you can see that we have 7 AI Models that can be chose in the **Sentiment Analytics**, here are the lists.

 There are 7 models in this API: